 The availability of technology has improved vastly in our school over the past few years.
-Our students now have greater access to computers with Internet access and software, digital cameras, scanners, a computer-based laboratory, etc. We can improve technology as a learning tool by using computers, not just as a tool for writing, but also using its software, the Internet, and its capabilities.
-Teachers are using the Internet to supplement their lesson plans and our school is increasing the amount of software available to the students to supplement topics covered in the classes.
+Our students now have greater access to computers with Internet access and software, digital cameras, Chromebooks, etc. We can improve technology as a learning tool by using computers, not just as a tool for writing, but also using its software, the Internet, and its capabilities.
+Teachers are using the Internet for Canvas and to supplement their daily lesson plans.
+Our school is increasing the amount of software available to the students to supplement topics covered in the classes.
 Our school's yearbook is completely produced on computers.
 We are now able to tap and use the new technology in our school; it has vast potential to serve as a learning tool in ways that we are constantly discovering.